rajakhan017/Chrome-Extension-YT-Bookmaker/README.md

 ## Contributing
 Contributions are always welcome!
 If you'd like to contribute to this project or have any suggestions, feel free to create a new issue or submit a pull request.
-Please check the [Code of Conduct](./CODE_OF_CONDUCT.md) first.

-To submit a pull request, follow these steps:
+## To submit a pull request, follow these steps:
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/your-feature-name`)
 3. Commit your changes (`git commit -am 'Add some feature'`)